IO-Nji/LIFE/README.md

 # LEGO Sample Factory Control System

 A microservice-based prototype that digitizes control flows for the LEGO Sample Factory.
+This application simulates the Supply Chain process of a manufacturing industry.
 The platform replaces paper-heavy processes with services that manage gateway routing, user management, reference data, inventory tracking, and workstation role assignments, accompanied by a React frontend for operator dashboards.

 ## Implemented Modules